zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 This step can also be used to pre-fix any potentially bad DDS files before converting them to TEX.

-In most cases, simply converting all DDS files to TEX with `tex2dds` will have worked, but if both of the above criteria aren't met, your TEX file will either simply fail to convert and produce an error such as `Error: dds file needs to be in either DXT1, DXT5 or uncompressed BGRA8 format!` or appear invisible or whited out in game.
+In most cases, simply converting all DDS files to TEX with `tex2dds` will have worked, but if both of the above criteria aren't met, your TEX file will either simply fail to convert and produce an error such as `Error: dds file needs to be in either DXT1, DXT5 or uncompressed BGRA8 format!`, appear invisible or whited out in game, or fail to load and crash League.

 ![saved_bad_dds.png](/user-pictures/moga/saved_bad_dds.png =x200)